 What Is an Organizational Psychologist?

-Industrial-organizational psychologists commonly work as independent consultants, assisting private companies with specific organizational issues.
+Industrial-organizational psychologists commonly work as independent consultants and assist private companies with specific organizational issues.
 These professionals may also find full-time positions in larger organizations with human resources departments.
-With skills transferable across many different industries, industrial-organizational psychologists may work for corporations, nonprofit organizations, or government agencies.
+Industrial-organizational psychologists can use their skills across many different work settings:

-The Bureau of Labor Statistics projects that employment for industrial-organizational psychologists will grow by 14% from 2018-28.
-Candidates with a master's in industrial-organizational psychology and training in quantitative research methods hold a competitive edge when applying for open positions.
+The U.S. Bureau of Labor Statistics (BLS) projects that employment for industrial-organizational psychologists will grow by 4% from 2021-2031.
+Candidates with a master's degree or doctor of philosophy (Ph.D.) in industrial-organizational psychology and training in quantitative research methods hold a competitive edge when applying for open positions.

 Frequently Asked Questions About Industrial-Organizational Psychology